rrameshbtech/axios-token-refresher/README.md

 ## How to use?

-This library is not deployed to npm yet. so you can add below line in your package.json.
+Install the package using NPM as given below.

 ```
-scripts: {
-  "axios-token-refresher": "git@github.com:rrameshbtech/axios-token-refresher.git"
-}
+npm i axios-token-refresher
 ```

-Then do `npm install`.

-Then add below code into your applications.
+Then add the below code into your application.

 ```
 const wrapTokenRefresher = require('axios-token-refresher');